-During his time in Chicago, Jeremy Lampkin freelanced as an artist, publisher, graphic/web designer, consultant, tarot reader, delivery boy, nude model, exotic dancer, escort, dealer, and even resorted to gambling… anything to support his painting habit.
+During his time in Chicago, Jeremy Lampkin freelanced as an artist, publisher, graphic/web designer, consultant, tarot reader, delivery boy, nude model, exotic dancer, test subject, dealer, bar tender… anything to support his painting habit.
 Lampkin’s acrylic paintings are inspired by the reintegration of repressed memories using a process he calls Regressionism.
 The artwork itself is used as a means of bringing troublesome memory engrams to the surface and discharging them.

 Dealing with personal demons led to the larger scale work of tackling society’s demons.
 Preferring the viewpoint of the scientific method, the unknowns became overwhelming.
 Confrontation after confrontation, finally the demons seemed to take on a life of their own.
 A proponent of the holistic perspective, he could not shake the primitive notion that maybe, just maybe, these demons could be real.
 He came to think of these memory engrams as seeds which had been planted by ancient aliens from another plane of existence.